Heller’s 2nd Amendment

 - The state right to keep armed militia, the sole issue debated at founding, affirmed throughout the 20th century

-- The militia system (dating to the 1181 Assize of Arms) and its ancient state right and individual duties, though the focus of the unanimous 1939 decision in Miller
+- The militia system dating to the 1181 Assize of Arms, an age-old legal system providing a state right and individual duty, and the focus of the unanimous 1939 decision in Miller

-Systemic blind spots include the plain meaning of each term of the amendment, its antecedents, who determined its wording, when, where, and why.
-A product of guesswork and unexamined assumptions by both sides and the Court, Heller is a dangerous decision that must be overturned.
+Systemic blind spots include the plain meaning of each term of the amendment, its origins, who determined its wording, when, and why.
+A product of superficial guesswork by both sides and the Court, Heller is a historic legal blunder that must be overturned.

 Heller’s fatal flaws